emilynordmann/workshop-dataviz/docs/02-intro-to-r.md

 ### Loading a package

 This is done using the `library()` function.
 This is like **launching** an app on your phone: the functionality is only there where the app is launched and remains there until you close the app or restart.
-For example, when you run `library(rio)` within a session, the functions in the package referred to by `rio` will be made available for your R session.
-The next time you start R, you will need to run `library(rio)` again if you want to access that package.
+For example, when you run `library(patchwork)` within a session, the functions in the package referred to by `patchwork` will be made available for your R session.
+The next time you start R, you will need to run `library(patchwork)` again if you want to access that package.

 After installing the<code class='package'>tidyverse</code> package, you can load it for your current R session as follows: